pipedocs/pipedocs.github.io/content/config/xcpEngine.md

 The intermediate path specifies a directory that the XCP instance will use as a scratch space for storage of temporary files.
 Some systems operate more quickly when temporary files are written in a dedicated scratch space.
 The `-i` option enables a dedicated scratch space for intermediates.
 Like `-o`, `-i` requires an argument that is a valid path on the current filesystem.
 If `-i` is unspecified, temporary files will be stored in the argument to `-o`.

-## `-m`: Execution mode

-The execution mode instructs the front end to use either serial execution on a single machine or parallel execution on a SGE-based computing cluster.
-Serial execution is specified using the `s` argument (as in  `-m s`), while SGE execution is specified using the `c` argument (as in `-m c`).
-Currently, the pipeline defaults to serial execution in the absence of an explicit `-m` option.
-The `-m` option can also be used to define special job parameters for parallel execution on a computing cluster by passing a [cluster specifications file](%%BASEURL/config/cspec) as the argument to `-m`.

 ## `-r`: Reference directory

-Ccohort files](%%BASEURL/config/cohort) can be made more portable if the input paths defined therein are defined relative to some root directory.
+[Cohort files](%%BASEURL/config/cohort) can be made more portable if the input paths defined therein are defined relative to some root directory.
 If input paths are defined relatively rather than absolutely, then `xcpEngine` requires knowledge of the reference directory relative to which all input paths are defined.
 This information is provided to `xcpEngine` as the argument to the `-r` option.

 ## `-a`: Direct assignment